-In the event of smoke or a burning or abnormal odor, immediately interrupt power to the unit by turning off the circuit breaker protecting the unit.
+In the event of smoke or a burning or abnormal odor, immediately interrupt power to the unit by unplugging the unit or by turning off the circuit breaker protecting the unit.

 Electrical Shock / Fire Hazard

 Even when the heat tapes are disconnected, as long as the circuit breaker is on and power is running to the unit, voltage is still being applied to the yellow heat tape leads.
 Therefore, never touch the ends of the yellow leads or let the two leads touch each other.
 Do not let the two yellow heat tape leads contact any component inside the unit.